luciaaguzzoni/What-are-hits-made-of/README.md

-# How to make a Hit
+# How a Hit is made

 ## Introduction